Today we’ll be telling you everything you need to know about the different types of climbing rope.

 There are various types of rock climbing ropes out there, each with its own intended use and purpose.

-This section should help demystify the differences between single, twin and half ropes and help you buy the right rope for you.
+This section should help demystify the differences between single, twin vs half ropes and help you buy the right rope for you.

 Single ropes (left image) are what might normally come to mind when you think climbing rope.